-Budgeted cost: £87,318
+Total budgeted cost: £124,481

-Activity Evidence that supports this approach Challenge number(s) addressed Specialist support groups established in KS3 to offer smaller class size interventions that target particular literacy / numeracy recovery.
-EEF Teaching & Learning Toolkit suggests targeted and focused interventions that support collaborative learning, are more effective than more generalised TA deployment within classrooms.
+Activity Evidence that supports this approach Challenge number(s) addressed 2.1 To have specialist support groups established in KS3 to offer smaller class size interventions that target particular literacy and numeracy recovery.
+This includes English Intervention in Years 7-9 (2.1.1) and Science intervention in Years 10 and 11 (2.1.2) EEF Teaching & Learning Toolkit suggests targeted and focused interventions that support collaborative learning, are more effective than more generalised TA deployment within classrooms.
 Specific intervention delivery allows teachers to adopt specific strategies to support catch up, whilst providing academic stretch & challenge that supports successful transfer to mainstream KS4.
-Progress potential: 5 months 5 Accelerated Reader for years 7-9 EEF Teaching & Learning Toolkit suggests targeted and focused interventions are more effective than a more generalised TA deployment within classrooms.
+Progress potential: 5 months 5 2.2 To embed Accelerated Reader across years 7-9.
+EEF Teaching & Learning Toolkit suggests targeted and focused interventions are more effective than a more generalised TA deployment within classrooms.
 Small group intervention also supports collaborative learning.
-Progress potential: 5 months 5 Tailored targeted EAL focused curriculum EEF Teaching & Learning Toolkit suggests targeted and focused interventions are more effective than a more generalised TA deployment within classrooms.
+Progress potential: 5 months 5 2.3 To continue tailored targeted EAL focused support EEF Teaching & Learning Toolkit suggests targeted and focused interventions are more effective than a more generalised TA deployment within classrooms.
 Small group intervention also supports collaborative learning.
-Progress potential: 5 months 5 To provide Alternative provision for identified students who are at risk of being NEET, including Pupil premium students NEET students will not access post 16 education and training and are at a higher risk of unemployment 3 4 6 To subsidise or support additional transport costs for tudents attending alternative provision and other relevant interventions NEET students will not access further education and training and are at a higher risk of unemployment.
-3 4 6 Provision for digital devices to augment DfE scheme and ensure all PP students have access to laptops Removal of barriers to learning at home and ensure accessibility to increasingly home-based application of learning via online programmes.
+Progress potential: 5 months 5 2.4 To provide Alternative provision for identified students who are at risk of being NEET (Abbey View 2.4.1, GFAPs 2.4.2 and Prospects training 2.4.3) including Pupil premium students.
+NEET students will not access post 16 education and training and are at a higher risk of unemployment 3 4 6 2.5 To subsidise or support additional transport costs for students attending alternative provision and other relevant interventions.
+NEET students will not access further education and training and are at a higher risk of unemployment.
+3 4 6

+2.6 To Provide digital devices to PP students as and when required for learning and Removal of barriers to learning at home and ensure accessibility to increasingly home-based application of learning via online programmes.
+1 completing work outside of the classroom.
 The Education Development Trust research (May 2020) highlights the impact of digital access or lack of it, on principles of inclusion.
-1